 Learn the historical significance of rose culture, how to select roses for today’s gardens and the basics of rose care with an emphasis on Integrated Pest Management (IPM).

 Lori Gogolin, Horticulturist

-Attracting Pollinators to your Garden
+Attracting Pollinators to Your Garden

 Tour the Arlene and Arthur S. Holden Jr. Butterfly Garden to learn all about the best plants, cultural methods and design principals to attract butterflies, hummingbirds and bees to your garden.
-This program is only offered at Holden during the months of June through September and takes place entirely in the garden.
+This program is only offered at the Holden Arboretum during the months of June through September and takes place entirely in the garden.

-Sharon Graper, Manager of Formal Education
+Sharon Graper, Director of Academics

 How to Nurture a Child’s Sense of Wonder